Important Class Information

 - Have a rash that the cause is unknown.

-We ask that ALL kindergarteners wear their transportation tags on their backpacks.
+We ask that ALL kindergarteners wear their transportation tags (supplied by the school) on their backpacks.
 Students who are picked up will meet their rides at the Saunders entrance.
+Please follow ALL parent pick up procedures stated by the school.
+It is important for ALL families to adhere to these procedures to ensure that ALL students are getting home safely, respectfully and efficiently.
 Students who attend Discovery Club will be dropped off at DC by their teacher, and students who walk home or take the bus will be walked to their patrol line or bus line by their teacher.

 The office must be contacted by a parent or guardian if your child has a change in their transportation arrangements.